Tutorial: Creating a native module

 rm src/ExpoSettingsView.web.tsx src/ExpoSettingsModule.web.ts

-Find the following files and replace them with the provided minimal boilerplate:
+Locate the following files and replace their contents with the provided minimal boilerplate:

 ios/ExpoSettingsModule.swift